Pollora/documentation/post-types.md

 The `config/post-types.php` file allows you to create your own custom post types.

-Pollen integrates the [Extended CPTs](https://github.com/johnbillion/extended-cpts) library and a dedicated post types service provider.
+Pollora integrates the [Extended CPTs](https://github.com/johnbillion/extended-cpts) library and a dedicated post types service provider.
 This setup allows you to configure post types directly from a config file.

 By default, there is a post type called `supplier`.
 You can delete or replace it with a type that better suits your needs.

 All [parameters provided by Extended CPTs](https://github.com/johnbillion/extended-cpts/wiki/Registering-Post-Types) can be used.
-An example post type included in Pollen demonstrates how to change the names associated with `singular`, `plural`, and `slug`.
+An example post type included in Pollora demonstrates how to change the names associated with `singular`, `plural`, and `slug`.

 ## Creating Multiple Custom Post Types